calvin1126/CO2_H2O_zeolite_adsorption/docs/source/index.rst

-CO2-H20-zeolite-adsorption
+CO2-H2O-zeolite-adsorption
 ===================================

 This project is to understand the CO2 adsorption behavior in zeolite under humid conditions.

-Check out the :doc:`overview` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for further information

 .. note::